damachine/coolerdash/README.md

 2. **Start/Enable CoolerControl daemon**: `systemctl start coolercontrold`
 3. **In the CoolerControl settings, under "Device and Sensor", select one sensor for the CPU and one for the GPU.**

+> [!NOTE]
-> ℹ️ Skip this step if you have already configured your CoolerControl before.
+> Skip this step if you have already configured your CoolerControl before.

 ---

 ## Installation